jaliagag/21_linux/k8s/course-udemy.md

 Now there are many containers being loaded and unloaded from the ships on a daily basis.
 And so you need to __maintain information about__ the different ships __what container is on which ship and what time it was loaded__ etc. **All of these are stored in a highly available key value store known as Etcd**.
 The Etcd is a database that stores information in a key-value format.
 We will look more into what Etcd cluster actually is what data is stored in it and how it stores the data in one of the upcoming lectures.

 When ships arrive you load containers on them using cranes the cranes identify the containers that need to be placed on ships.
 It identifies the right ship based on its size its capacity the number of containers already on the ship and any other conditions such as the destination of the ship.
-The type of containers it is allowed to carry etc. So those are **schedulers in a Kubernetes cluster** as scheduler **identifies the right node to place a container on based on the containers**.

-Resource requirements the worker nodes capacity or any other policies or constraints such as tents and tolerations or node affinity  rules that are on them.
-We will look at these in much more detail with examples and practice tests later in this course.
-We have a whole section on scheduling alone.
+The type of containers it is allowed to carry etc. So those are **schedulers in a Kubernetes cluster** as scheduler **identifies the right node to place a container on based on the containers resource requirements**, the worker nodes capacity or any other policies or constraints such as taints and tolerations or node affinity  rules that are on them.

 There are different offices in the dock that are assigned to special tasks or departments.
 For example the operations team takes care of ship handling traffic control etc. they deal with issues related to damages the routes the different ship state etc. The cargo team takes care of containers when continuous are damaged or destroyed.
 They make sure new containers are made available.
 You have these services office that takes care of the I.T. and communications between different ships.
-Similarly, in Kubernetes we have controllers available that take care of different areas.
+Similarly, in **Kubernetes we have controllers available that take care of different areas**.

 The **node-controller** takes care of nodes.
-They're responsible for onboarding new nodes to the cluster handling situations where nodes become unavailable or get destroyed and the replication controller ensures that the desired number of containers are running at all times in your replication group.
+They're responsible for onboarding new nodes to the cluster handling situations where nodes become unavailable or get destroyed and the **replication controller** ensures that the desired number of containers are running at all times in your replication group.

 So we have seen different components like the different offices the different ships the data store the cranes.
 But _how do these communicate with each other_?
 How does one office reach the other office and who manages them all at a high level.